chimera-linux/turnstile/README.md

 This is a daemon and a PAM module to handle user services management with the `dinit` init system and service manager (https://github.com/davmac314/dinit).

-It was created for the needs of the Chimera Linux project.
-It is not expected to work properly anywhere else by default (those use cases are unsupported), and issues or feature requests specific to other environments will not be addressed.
-Patches may be accepted, provided they are not disruptive or introduce excessive complexity.
+It was created chiefly for the needs of the Chimera Linux project and may not work properly elsewhere.
+It may depend on bleeding edge Git versions of `dinit`.
+Issues or feature requests specific to other environments will not be addressed.
+Patches are welcome (provided they are not disruptive or introduce excessive complexity) and if you believe your particular problem is not specific to your system, feel free to report it.

+**Required `dinit` version:** at least Git `be98fa3d3a87b05bb23ee5c9b9a0ecf3cb165c14`

 ## How it works